microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOAuth2PermissionGrant.md

 ## Description

-the Get-EntraServicePrincipalOAuth2PermissionGrant cmdlet gets an oAuth2PermissionGrant object for a service principal in Microsoft Entra ID.
+The Get-EntraServicePrincipalOAuth2PermissionGrant cmdlet gets an oAuth2PermissionGrant object for a service principal in Microsoft Entra ID.

 ## Examples